cap-js/docs/guides/deployment/shared-db.md

 1. install dependencies, for example: `npm ci`
 2. assemble CDS model containing all artifacts for all CAP services, for example: `npx cds build (directory with db artifacts) --for hana --production`.
-3. prepare CAP services, for esample: `npx cds build (SAP service directory) --for nodejs --production --ws-pack` where the *--ws-pack* option is important for node modules referencing other repository-local node modules
+3. prepare CAP services, for example: `npx cds build (SAP service directory) --for nodejs --production --ws-pack` where the *--ws-pack* option is important for node modules referencing other repository-local node modules

 ### modules